|

 - Full HD Document Camera

-- Video recording and Streaming device
+- Video recording and Streaming

 |